varunrandery/roon-remote/README.md

    ```
    If this happens, the API has successfully connected to your Roon core.
 If you encounter any error messages here, try starting the process again as root, verifying that your Roon core is up and accessible, and that you have at minimum Roon 1.3.

+5. Finally, to allow the extension to communicate with your Roon core, go to _Settings_ -> _Extensions_ inside Roon and click _Enable_ next to the extension.
+It should show a status of: 'Extension running...'.

-5. To make a request, format your HTTP GET like this:
+6. To make a request, format your HTTP GET like this:
    ```
    http://<server>:3000/api?command=<command>&zone=<zone_display_name>
    ```
-   ...
+   Where _\<server\>_ is your host's IP address, _\<command\>_ is the control action to perform...